ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+TODO: some sort of code review on merge requests

-always in software development will have things that aren't working optimally. know they are there. will later go back and fix them when required. just know this will always happen
+always in software development will have things that aren't working optimally. know they are there. will later go back and fix them when required (e.g. when in quality improving mode). just know this will always happen

 Working with modern software is going to be a pain at some point.
 Have to stay strong and not belittle situation, rather accept it and move on.